mrlynn/mongodb-atlas-stitch-amazon-kinesis/README.md

 ### MongoDB Atlas and Stitch
 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
- provides all of the features and benefits of MongoDB, without the operational overhead required for any application.
+ provides all of the features and benefits of MongoDB, without the operational overhead required when you run MongoDB on your own.
 MongoDB Atlas is available on demand through and billed on an hourly basis, letting you focus on the high value tasks associated with developing and deploying applications rather than managing and operating the database.

 It’s easy to get started.
 Simply select the instance size, region, and features that meet your application requirements and within minutes your cluster environment is up and running and ready to be connected to your application.